curif/NoToolPipelines/README.md

 This Proof of Concept is an attemp to demostrate that it's possible to develop a DevOps **CI/CD process** without the existence of classic tools (like Jenkins (TM))

-I don't encourage to do it, it's just a POC.
+I don't encourage to really do it, it's just a POC.

 ## Ingredients
 * Java